-Water and sewer capacity is always a critical concern for economic developers - particularly in regards to building new economic development capacity for prospects.
+Water and sewer capacity is always a critical concern for economic developers, particularly in regards to building new economic development capacity for prospects.
 Public water and sewer expansion is expensive - both in terms of construction and maintenance - thus it is difficult for local governments to absorb such costs without new bird-in-hand customers waiting on the other side.
 It is not uncommon to hear a local economic developer say something along the lines of, "If we just had sewer along Highway X, that area would take off."
 Whether that particular statement is true or not, it denotes a fundamental dilemma for local government leadership: where to expand water and sewer in order to support economic development.
 An even larger challenge is the funding of such expansion.

 One economic developer stated, "Water [line construction] is easy.
 Sewer is the real challenge."
 Viewing water from a macro perspective, the region has plentiful supply with numerous lakes and rivers.
 While there is a state-wide concern about water shortages revolving around disagreements between neighboring states and who should have access to which bodies of water, that is an issue broader in scope than that of a regional CEDS.
 On a micro level, water supply is adequate for economic development projects.
 That does not mean that there are not significant capital challenges associated with connecting water to sites in order to build economic development capacity.
-In fact, such capacity building is becoming more of a challenge each year in a prolonged down-turned economy when local tax revenues are in decline.
-To compound that issue, State and Federal budgets are in much worse position to fund expansion projects through appropriations and grants.
+In fact, the prolonged downturn in the economy made such capacity building more of a challenge as local tax revenues were in decline.
+To compound that issues, state and federal budgets suffered, as well, limiting their ability to fund expansion projects through appropriations and grants.
+While the economy has improved significantly in the last few years, infrastructure funding has remained limited for expansion projects.